 This is such a simple way to upcycle cheap bookcase, or really, any flat-pack bookcases.
-Adding mid-century legs, a smooth wooden top, and filling all of those shelf-pin holes makes for an easy, inexpensive update that makes a huge impact without a small amount of work.
+Adding mid-century legs, a smooth wooden top, and filling all of those shelf-pin holes makes for an easy, inexpensive update that makes a huge impact with a small amount of work.
 Keep reading for the best way to fill bookcase holes and upcycle a cheap bookcase.

 I’ve been working on updating the twins’ room and this simple flat-pack cheap bookcase was the one part that was bothering me.
 The bookcase needed some work, especially next to our updated builder-grade bifold closet doors and their gorgeous cribs and wood accent feature wall.